 Ideally, the photos you take of employees should be good enough so that employees will use them on LinkedIn, conferences add more to help elevate your brand, showcase your employees and foster a sense of professionalism, pride, and approachability.

-Related read: Corporate Headshot
+Related read: Corporate Headshots

 How Much Do Headshots Cost?
 Why Are Headshots So Expensive?
+Headshot Prices

 There are many bad photographers out there.
 Some show you their best work only, others only know one type of photo, others only show you photos of models.